jpgeiger6789/ImaginaryVectors/README.md

 # ImaginaryVectors
- Trying to figure out how to map 2D vectorsto imaginary numbers using custom add/multiply/exponential operations
+ Trying to figure out how to map 2D vectors to imaginary numbers using custom add/multiply/exponential operations